grantcurell/anki-voice/README.md

 1. **"No card is ready"**: Make sure you're in Anki's reviewer (not deck browser)
 2. **Speech recognition fails**: Requires physical iOS device, not simulator
 3. **Server connection fails**: Check iPhone and desktop are on same network
-4. **Grading fails**: Verify OpenAI API key is correct and has GPT-5 access
+4. **Grading fails**: Verify Ollama LLM backend is running and accessible
 5. **Sync button does nothing**: Check that Anki is running and AnkiConnect is installed
 6. **Mute button doesn't work**: Make sure you're using the latest version of the app